sanuann/schema-standardization/docs/01_introduction.md

 Using JSON-LD, we represent:

--   `Items` - elements of individual assessments, e.g an single question in a questionaire
+-   `Items` - elements of individual assessments, e.g a single question in a questionaire
 -   `Activities` - individual assessments that contains a set of `Items`, e.g a whole questionaire with a set of questions
 -   `Protocols` - collections of activities performed by a participant, e.g a set of questionaire used in a study.